 A branch of this war has emerged with the secular progressives trying to make crucial changes in the English language that will lead to secular progressive ways of thinking.
 For example, devout Catholics and other conservative Christians are deeply opposed to allowing women to kill the children in their wombs, while secular progressives are strongly for allowing it.
 The traditional side uses pro-life to describe its own position, because it seeks to protect human life from conception to natural death, and describes the secular progressive position as pro-death.
 The secular progressives seek to direct our attention away from what is actually being done, the killing of a child, and instead onto the idea of choice, arguing that women have a right to choose.

-Catholics are all for a woman’s right to choose as long as it means her right to choose between the schools her child will attend or between three hundred kinds of cheese at the supermarket, but deeply opposed if it means a right to choose whether to kill an innocent child.
+Catholics are all for a woman’s right to choose as long as it means her right to choose between the schools her child will attend or between three hundred kinds of cheese at the supermarket, but absolutely opposed if it means a right to choose whether to kill an innocent child.
 “You shall not kill” Deut 5:17.
 But the secular progressives try to call pro-abortion people pro-choice, and pro-life people anti-choice to direct our attention away from what is actually being done.

 God and Man

-God has always imaged Himself as masculine.
+God has always imaged himself as masculine.
 “Our Father, who art in heaven …” Mt 6:9.
-He does this to represent male headship, to show us who he is and who we are.
+He does this to represent male headship Gen 3:16 to show us who he is and who we are.
 He is our Father, with authority over us, our Shepherd who protects us.
 The Son of God became incarnate as Jesus of Nazareth, visibly a man, protecting and guiding his human family.
 Rabbi Yeshua taught us, “If any one would be first, he must be last of all and servant of all” Mk 9:35.
 He did this even at the cost of His own life.
 “I came that they may have life, and have it abundantly.
 I am the good shepherd.
 The good shepherd lays down his life for the sheep” Jn 10:10–11.
 And so it is with the human family.
-St. Paul told us, “Wives, be subject to your husbands, as to the Lord.
+Rabbi Paul tells us, “Wives, be subject to your husbands, as to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, and is himself its Savior.
-As the church is subject to Christ, so let wives also be subject in everything to their husbands” Eph 5:22-24 This does not mean that the husband can do whatever he wants to his wife.
+As the church is subject to Christ, so let wives also be subject in everything to their husbands” Eph 5:22–24.
+This does not mean that the husband can do whatever he wants to his wife.
 It is exactly the opposite.
 Reflecting Rabbi Yeshua, Rabbi Paul tells us, “Husbands, love your wives, as Christ loved the church and gave himself up for her” Eph 5:25.

 Secular progressives seek to undermine the relationship between God and man, and so they promote neutered and feminized language.
 Just as they use choice to conceal the idea of killing children in the womb, so they use neutered and feminized language to conceal the natural relationship between man and woman.
 They call it inclusive to conceal that neutered and feminized are exact descriptions of what they seek to do to the language by shifting our attention toward including everyone, “one flock, one shepherd” Jn 10:16 Reflecting this movement, the Concise Oxford English Dictionary notes in its definitions of man, “The generic use of man to refer to ‘human beings in general’ has become problematic in modern use; it is now widely regarded as old-fashioned or sexist.
 Alternative terms such as the human race or humankind may be used in some contexts, but elsewhere there are no established alternatives, for example for the term manpower or the verb man.”